buehler/mse-project-thesis-1/sections/03_state_of_the_art.md

 ## State of the Art

-In cloud environments, a problem that is well solved is the transmission of data from one point to another.
+In cloud environments, a problem which is well solved is the transmission of data from one point to another.
 Kubernetes, for example, uses "Services" that provide a DNS name for a specified workload.
 In terms of authentication and authorization, there exist a variety of schemes that enable an application to authenticate and authorize their users.
-OpenID Connect (OIDC) (see {@sec:auth_oidc}) is a modern authentication scheme, that builds upon OAuth 2.0, that in turn handles authorization [@sakimura:OIDCCore].
+OpenID Connect (OIDC) (see {@sec:auth_oidc}) is a modern authentication scheme, that builds upon OAuth 2.0, that in turn handles authorization [@spec:OIDC].

 Modern software architectures that are specifically designed for the cloud are called "Cloud Native Applications" (CNA). @kratzke:CloudNativeApplications define